davesteele/davesteele.github.io/_posts/2020-10-20-building-a-raspberry-pi-desktop.markdown

 #### USB Headphone support

+(Edit - as of December 2020, these instructions are obsolete - the OS has transitioned from ALSA to PulseAudio.
+The sound widget on the desktop can be used to select audio inputs and outputs.
+It still won't let me select my BlueTooth headset, though.)

 The Pi 4 doesn't have a microphone or A/D. USB headphones are supported, but not by the desktop interface.
 I used [these instructions](https://iotbytes.wordpress.com/connect-configure-and-test-usb-microphone-and-speaker-with-raspberry-pi/) to create an _.asoundrc_ file that enables USB audio.

 Don't attempt to get Bluetooth audio working - all of my audio outputs become choppy after trying to do this.